TryCatchHCF/DumpsterFire/README.md

 Wish you could support a Red Team engagement against a remote team that’s 7 timezones away, without waking up at 3:00am?
 Hit that snooze button!

 Ever wanted to simultaneously rickroll all of your opponents’ systems during your annual cyberwarfare exercise?
-"Never gonna give you up!"
+"Never gonna let you down!"

 See sample DumpsterFires below.
 And of course the Shenanigans section.